Shubhayu2004/Prakrit/README.md

 # Prakrit

-ntroduction
+Introduction

 These days, in the busy lives of people it is hard to track many things at the same time, specifically the Health and Environment section is hard to keep track of, which will affect the environment indirectly and gradually.

-The (app name) will make sure the person using the application ensures that the user can keep track of and contribute to the environment.
+Prakrit will make sure the person using the application ensures that the user can keep track of and contribute to the environment.
 This app focuses primarily on the Sustainable Development Goals.